isce-framework/isce2/contrib/PyCuAmpcor/README.md

 A detailed formulation can be found, e.g., by J. P. Lewis with [the frequency domain approach](http://scribblethink.org/Work/nvisionInterface/nip.html).

 PyCuAmpcor follows the same procedure as the FORTRAN code, ampcor.F, in ROIPAC.
+ROIPAC/ampcor workflow adopts a two-pass procedure.
+In the first pass, the cross-correlation is performed over the entire search range, but on the raw image, to obtain an estimated offset $(r_x^0, r_y^0}$ (in units of a pixel).
+In the second pass, another cross-correlation is performed over a much smaller search range centered at $(r_x^0, r_y^0}$, on (anti-aliasing) oversampled windows.
+The obtained correlation surface is further oversampled to achieve sub-pixel resolutions.

 In order to optimize the performance on GPU, some implementations are slightly different.
-In the [list the procedures](#5-list-of-procedures), we show the detailed steps of PyCuAmpcor, as well as their differences.
+In the [list the procedures](#5-list-of-procedures), we show the detailed steps of this workflow, as well as its difference to the Fortran code.

+In PyCuAmpcor Version 2, we have also added a workflow following [GrIMP/SpeckleSource](https://github.com/fastice/speckleSource).
+It skips the first pass on ROIPAC/ampcor, while starting from the second pass with (anti-aliasing) oversampled secondary chip over the entire search range.
+It increases computational cost but is found to be more accurate in cases with low signal to noise ratio (SNR).

 ## 2. Installation